 Bending the Rules

-In addition to the calligraphy hand you choose, letter and word spacing can turn into a tool for further animating your text.
+In addition to the calligraphy hand you choose, letter and word spacing can turn into a tool for enhacting expression in your text.
 Spacing can slow the pace at which a person reads your text.
 Squishing all the text together can evoke feelings of breathlessness and urgency.